Interpretable Personalized Experimentation: Interpretable Personalized Experimentation

-An already trained HTE model from which predicted outcomes can be obtained is a prerequisite for the approaches described in this subsection.
-We describe two ways of leveraging these predictions: GreedyTreeSearch-HTE and Distill-Policy.
+The methods proposed in this section need an already trained HTE model from which predicted outcomes $\hat{Y}_{i}$ can be obtained.

-\textbf{Greedy tree search from HTE model predictions} (GreedyTreeSearch-HTE).
-In this approach, we directly solve the following optimization problem in the space of trees with pre-determined maximum tree depth, assuming without loss of generality that higher outcomes are better:

-This can be seen as a cost-sensitive classification problem, where the cost of assigning a point to a group is the negative value of the predicted potential outcome \citep{foundation_cost_sensitive}.
-To achieve a scalable implementation, we solve the optimization problem greedily instead of resorting to exact tree search over the whole space of possible trees.
-Define $\hat{M}_j(\mathcal{S}) = \sum_{u_i \in \mathcal{S}} \hat{Y}_i^{(j)}$ and $\hat{M}(\mathcal{S}) = \max_{j} \hat{M}_j(\mathcal{S})$.
-The detailed implementation can be found in Algorithm~\ref{algo:model_distill_prediction}.
+\textit{\textbf{GreedyTreeSearch-HTE}} directly solves the following optimization problem in the space of trees with pre-determined maximum tree depth: $ \Pi^* = \textnormal{argmax}_{\Pi} \frac{1}{N}\sum_{i=1}^{N} \hat{Y}_i^{(\Pi(X_i))}. $ assuming without loss of generality that higher outcomes are better.
+This can be treated as a cost-sensitive classification problem (NP-hard), where the cost of assigning a point to a group is the negative value of the predicted outcome \citep{foundation_cost_sensitive}.
+To achieve a scalable implementation, we solve the optimization problem greedily instead of resorting to exact tree search over the whole space of possible trees, and obtain personalized policy $\Pi$.
+See Algorithm~\ref{algo:model_distill_prediction} in the Appendix for the implementation.
+Other methods have been proposed to approximately solve this problem, for example those used in \citep{dudiklangford2011}.
+However, the greedy heuristic we chose offers the most simplicity and scalability.

-This approach is similar to \cite{zhou2018offline} and \cite{amram2020optimal} which respectively solve an exact tree search problem over predicted outcomes and find the optimal tree using coordinate ascent.
-Due to scalability concerns and the need for faster test-time inference, we take a greedy approach.
-On a sample of 100k data points with 12 features and three treatment groups, the \cite{zhou2018offline} method took 2.5 hours to run.
-With a quadratic runtime in the number of data points, and the amount of data at large internet companies sometimes exceeding 100 million data points, it is impossible to run it at a scale suitable for internet companies.